 From their origins in Gothic Revival architecture to the mass production of the Industrial Revolution, Victorian tiles have stood the test of time.
-Today, they remain as fashionable as when they first came into style in the 19th century, but the story of this timeless geometric trend is one that has certainly developed over the past two centuries.
+They remain as fashionable today as when they first came into style in the 19th century, but the story of this timeless geometric trend is one that has certainly developed over the past two centuries.

 The story of Victorian tiles can actually be traced back to the Middle Ages, which heavily influenced what we now know as ‘Gothic Revival’ architecture.
 In addition to their pointed arches and steep-sloping roofs, gothic buildings often featured patterned floors with decorative fleur-de-lis and quatrefoils designs.

 One man largely responsible for this resurgence was Herbert Minton.
-As the successor of Thomas Minton, he took over family business Mintons ceramics upon his father’s death in 1836, developing new production methods and industrial techniques to create decorative tiles.
+The successor of Thomas Minton, he inherited family business Mintons ceramics upon his father’s death in 1836, developing new production methods and industrial techniques to create decorative tiles.

-To solve affordability issues, tiles began being produced with a single colour, rather than multiple hues.
+To solve affordability issues, tiles began to be produced with a single colour, rather than multiple hues.
 While the latter was an expensive process, the former meant that two or more cheaper tiles could be laid together in a repeating pattern.

 With the rise of hygiene awareness and introduction of bathrooms and toilets in the home, Victorian tiles became desirable not only as flooring options, but practical, easy-to-clean wall coverings, paving the way for tile designs we know and love now.

 Victorian Tiles Today